steveharnell/Call-Sheet-to-Silverstack-PDF-Transfer-Script/README.md

 ## 🚀 Installation

 1. **Download the Script**
-   - Download the AppleScript code from this repository
+   - Download the AppleScript code from this repository ("Download RAW file", DO NOT right click "Save Link as..")
    - Open **Script Editor** (found in Applications > Utilities)
    - Save to a convenient location